-Q: Why do some universities still purchase random source dogs and cats from Class B dealers?
+Q: Why do some universities and other research institutions still purchase dogs and cats from Class B dealers?

-A: Some schools obtain random source dogs and cats from Class B dealers because the purchase price of these animals is typically less than Class A, purpose bred dogs and cats.
-However, there is evidence that random source animals actually cost more to use, given the added costs associated with their quarantine, treatment, and higher mortality stemming from their unknown and variable medical backgrounds as pets and strays.
-Nevertheless, the HSUS strongly feels there is simply no justification for conducting experimentation on one's pet.
+A: Some institutions obtain “random source” dogs and cats from Class B dealers because the purchase price of these animals is typically less than Class A dogs and cats, who are “purpose-bred” (specifically bred to be sold to laboratories and used in research experiments).
+However, there is evidence that random-source animals actually cost more to use, given the added costs associated with their quarantine, treatment, and higher mortality, stemming from their unknown and variable medical backgrounds as pets and strays.
+Nevertheless, the HSUS strongly feels there is simply no justification for conducting experimentation on pets.

-Q: What can I do to help end the use of Class B dealers?
+Q: What can I do to help end the use of random source Class B dealers?

 A: Check out our Top Ten Ways to Help Animals in Labs page for the most up-to-date information on ways to help pets used in experiments and other animals in laboratories.